tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'An InformationElement described in abstract terms and not linked with one or concrete terms.'
+'An InformationElement described in abstract terms and not linked with one or more concrete terms.'

 ### Comment